Roots and Radishes

 Jump to Recipe·Print Recipe·Leave a Review

-This wheat berry salad is a hearty, flavorful dish made with delightfully chewy wheat berries, sweet dried cranberries, salty feta, and a bright lemon vinaigrette.
-It’s perfect for meal prep, as the flavors get even better over time, and can be served as a nourishing side or a light, wholesome meal.
+This wheat berry salad is a hearty, flavorful dish made with chewy wheat berries, sweet dried cranberries, salty feta, and a bright lemon vinaigrette.
+It's perfect for meal prep (gets better in the fridge!) and can be served as a nourishing side or a light meal.

 Wheat berry salad with wooden spoon. this recipe

 This wheat berry salad with cranberries, feta, and lemon vinaigrette is a version I keep coming back to for its simplicity and bright, tangy flavors.
-Plus, it’s meal-prep friendly and works as both a hearty side dish or a light, nourishing lunch, so you can easily pair with a protein or main dish (lemon dill salmon or roasted chicken would be delightful).
-Let’s make some wheat berry salad!
+Plus, it's meal-prep friendly and works as both a hearty side dish or a light, nourishing lunch, so you can easily pair with a protein or main dish (think lemon dill salmon or roasted chicken).
+Let's make some wheat berry salad!

 Jump to: